-- understand your audience: who they are, what they value, what their challenges are, their behaviors and how they acquire information
+- understand your audience: who they are, what they value, what their challenges are, their behaviors, and how they acquire information

 - understand your value to your audience: how you solve their problem and add value where they need it most

-- craft content that serves a purpose – whether it’s to educate, entertain or simply to just connect
+- craft content that serves a purpose – whether it’s to educate, entertain, or simply to just connect

 If you’re outsourcing content creation, make sure that you select a person or agency that takes the time to create custom content with you and is going to take the time to adopt your voice and involve you in the process.
-Because content creation is time consuming, this is a common area to delegate, but when you look at content like a conversation, you understand why your subject matter expertise and manner of speaking is so important to come across in your written content.
+Because content creation is time-consuming, this is a common area to delegate, but when you look at content like a conversation, you understand why your subject matter expertise and manner of speaking are so important to come across in your written content.
 If you hire a writer or content marketer, make yourself available for interviews or create audio files with your thoughts on the upcoming blog post topics.
 The more a writer hears you speak, the better they will be in authentically representing you.

-Crafting a healthy supply of quality content requires patience, because there is no easy way to fast-track the creation process and, honestly, it wouldn’t be worth it.
+Crafting a healthy supply of quality content requires patience because there is no easy way to fast-track the creation process and, honestly, it wouldn’t be worth it.
 Instead, stick to your content plan, craft content as you have time and budget to do so, and allow yourself the freedom to patiently let your content program build up.